CAPLTER/caplter-research-protocols/Stormwater/Stormwater_ADFM_Protocol.md

 Note: use clean forceps and/or wear nitrile gloves to handle aluminum weight boats and filters.
 Use Whatman GF/F 47mm glass microfiber filters.
 Thaw samples the night before if frozen.

 1. Set up filter apparatus and gather together your pre-ashed filters in their weigh boats.
-Ash filters by placing them in a covered watch glass, then in a cold muffle furnace set at 550 deg C for 4 hours.
 (Ash filters by placing them in a covered watch glass, then in a cold muffle furnace set at 550°C for 4 hours.
 Store in the drying oven at 100°C for at least 30 minutes or until needed.
 Remove to desiccator and allow to cool before weighing filters).
 Note: make sure desiccant is fresh.
 Spent desiccant can be recharged by baking in the drying oven at 100°C for 2 hours.

 2. Weigh your filters and record.